nixrajput/social-media-app-flutter/README.md

 ## Development Information

+- The app has been conceptualized by [Nikhil Rajput][portfolio] right from the inception of [NixLab Technologies][website].
 - Currently, Rippl is in the development phase and is not yet production-ready.
 - The app is exclusively available on Android devices.
 - Contributions to the project are highly encouraged, including participation from UI/UX designers.
 - If you're interested in contributing, please take a moment to review [contribution guidelines](CONTRIBUTING.md).
 - These guidelines provide valuable information on how to get started and effectively collaborate with the project.
 - Your contributions, whether in code or design, are highly valued and can play a pivotal role in shaping the future of Rippl.
-- The community is open to design suggestions, feature requests, and bug reports via  [GitHub issues](https://github.com/nixrajput/social-media-app-flutter/issues).
+- The community is open to design suggestions, feature requests, and bug reports via  [GitHub issues][issues].
 - Exciting plans for upcoming features include group messaging, group creation, post sharing, and more.
 - If you require assistance or support, we invite you to join our [Telegram][telegram] group.
 - Our community is there to provide help, answer questions, and offer support to ensure your experience with Rippl is as smooth as possible.
 Feel free to reach out, and we'll be happy to assist you.